 Our main activity is to help police to identify victims of child sexual exploitation, by analysing photos and videos found on the Internet or on seized devices.
 Our database of images is available to specialized experts, and supports traditional police investigations.

-We also provide opportunities for experts to their boost their skills and networks, leading to more effective investigations.
+We also provide opportunities for experts to boost their skills and networks, leading to more effective investigations.

 The identification of young victims portrayed in sexual abuse material is a top priority for law enforcement, as it can also help locate the perpetrators.